Options in Homeschooling High School: CLEP and Dual Enrollment

 I find it comforting that the spiritual journey of Lent, often hard and arduous, gives way to an even longer period of joy and yes, even fun.
 There are forty days in Lent, and fifty in Eastertide, which to me signifies and marks the very adult needs of beauty, fun, and play.

 Oh yes, to play.
-Adults need to play.
+Adults need to play!
 Play is not only the realm of children.
-Play is often the creative wellspring of adults as well.
-I am also convinced it a the key to adult mental wellness.
+We need it as well!
+Play is often the creative wellspring of adults.
+I am also convinced that it is a key to adult mental wellness.
 We often seem to forget this in our drudgery of work, traffic, children’s activities, cooking meals and changing diapers and cleaning the house over and over, but our need to play (and rest and relax) is every bit as real as our need to work and help each other.
 The child inside of us is never far down if only we reach for him or her.

-In this fifty days of Eastertide, I challenge you to play, to rest and relax and notice beauty, and to find and take your joy in the ordinary moments.
+In this fifty days of Eastertide, I challenge you to play, to rest and relax, and to notice beauty.
+Find and take your joy in the ordinary moments.
 They are there, even amongst the chores of housekeeping or holding tiny children.
 They are there, even in the times of your teenager dealing with end of semester tests and finals.
 They are there, even with your children who are feeling the call of spring and nature to be wild and untamed.
 They are there, even in traffic and whizzing cars.
 Find those moments and hold onto them for what they are; the seeds of creativity and relaxing love.

-I am using this Eastertide to do fifty days of physical activity that nourishes me – walking and exercising, hopefully horseback riding.
-I would love to sneak some camping in there as well!
-Maybe this speaks to you for your fifty days of joy and fun.
+I am using this Eastertide to do fifty days of physical activity that nourishes me – walking and exercising, getting out in nature.
+My husband and I are headed to Alaska and I am excited about that!

-Or, if you would like to do something with your children to celebrate Eastertide, here is a list I shared in 2018 and am sharing again for family activities:
+If you are looking to celebrate Eastertide with your children, here is a list I shared in 2018 and am sharing again for family activities:

 1. Visit a sheep farm where the sheep are being shorn and then wash, card, and dye some fleece.